 For Maarten Theunissen from the Netherlands, the process of working as a general practitioner in Norway started with a meeting about Scandinavia organized by BKV.
-This is an easy opportunity to get acquainted with Norway and Sweden.
-Together with a group of fellow doctors, he listened carefully to how his wish could become reality.
+These sessions provide an easy way to learn about working as a doctor in Norway and Sweden.
+Along with a group of fellow physicians, Maarten listened carefully to how his goal could become a reality.

 And then it started